My Sump Pump Stopped Working

 Like any mechanical device, there can be many reasons why your sump pump has stopped working.
 A sump pump is only part of a complex system that helps keep your home or business dry and healthy to live and work in.

-Sump pumps only have a few parts and most of the problems happen with the motor, check valve or float.
-Here are some of the reasons that can cause sump pumps to stop working – as well as a guide on deciding between pump repair and replacement.
+Sump pumps only have a few parts, and most problems happen with the motor, check valve, or float.
+Here are some reasons that can cause sump pumps to stop working – as well as a guide on deciding between pump repair and replacement.

 6 Most Common Reasons